Questions we answer in this guide:

-1. Am I allowed to offer shares to the public?
+- Are you allowed to offer shares to the public?

 We’ve set out an overview of the rules below.
-We also highly recommend taking legal and tax advice in relation to any fundraising plans that you may have.
+We also highly recommend taking legal and tax advice in relation to any fundraising plans you may have.

 If you’re a private limited company, UK company law prohibits you from offering your shares to the public.

-The good news is that, under UK company law, an offer of shares won’t be considered an offer to the public if it falls within one of the following categories:
+But, the good news is that, under UK company law, an offer of shares won’t be considered an offer to the public if it falls within one of the following categories:

-2. The offer is a private discussion between the person receiving it and the person making it.
+2. the offer is a private discussion between the person receiving it and the person making it.

 However, startups raising less than 5,000,000 euros in any 12-month period, are exempt from this legal requirement.

-Alternatively, you may also qualify for an exemption, if you can demonstrate that:
+Alternatively, you may also qualify for an exemption if you can demonstrate that:

-2. your offer is made to or directed at less than 150 natural or legal persons, other than qualified investors;
+2. your offer is made to or directed at less than 150 natural or legal persons, other than qualified investors

 3. the minimum investment commitment that may be paid by any one person is 100,000 euros.

-How can I promote my investment opportunity?
+How can you promote your investment opportunity?

-The rules that regulate how you promote your investment opportunity to potential investors are called the “financial promotion rules”.
+The rules that regulate how you promote your investment opportunity to potential investors are called the 'financial promotion rules'.